hiqbal97/Postman-Demo/README.md

   - Push changes under `specs/` or use the “Run workflow” button.
 The Action installs deps from `requirements.txt` and executes `python ingest_spec.py`.

 **Business Value**
 - Problem: Integrating a single refund API took 47 minutes (6 systems, 3 dead ends, personal workspace fallback).
-Typical internal API discovery takes 2–4 hours because specs, collections, environments, and auth are fragmented or inconsistent.
+Typical internal API discovery takes 2-4 hours because specs, collections, environments, and auth are fragmented or inconsistent.
 - Outcome: The workflow programmatically uploads OpenAPI specs, regenerates collections, inserts a JWT client-credentials flow, creates all environments, dedupes old specs/collections, and makes sure the naming/structure/auth is correct.
 CloudFormation tempale exports to GitHub which then uses the script to ingest into Postman means engineers start with a working, authenticated request in seconds instead of hours.

 **ROI**
-- Baseline savings (arbitrary hourly cost) from the 47-minute effort: 0.78 hours × 14 engineers = 10.92 hours/week → ~$1,092/week at $100/hr → ~$56,784/year.
+- Baseline savings (arbitrary hourly cost) from the 47 minute effort: 0.78 hours × 14 engineers = 10.92 hours/week → ~$1,092/week at $100/hr → ~$56,784/year.
 - Broader impact: applies across all 47 APIs, cutting discovery-to-first-call from 2–4 hours to seconds; reduces onboarding/testing/integration time and reliance on tribal knowledge.

 **Scaling Strategy**